Grade Eight

 Spanish, Grades 6 – 8:

-For students who began the study of Spanish prior to entering Middle School, Spanish 1 (sixth grade), 2A (seventh grade), and 2B (eighth grade) continue the fundamentals of the Spanish language in a highly structured program.
-Spanish vocabulary and idioms are presented with an emphasis on developing conversational skills.
-The goal is for students to develop the skills to function comfortably in a Spanish-speaking environment.
-Students will learn how to write strong, grammatically correct sentences and paragraphs.
-These courses also seek to broaden students’ cultural awareness of various Spanish-speaking countries around the world.
-The texts are supplemented with technology to introduce students to the various Hispanic cultures.
-Students are also expected to research and create multimedia projects reflecting different aspects of learning another language and culture.
-Upon successful completion of this sequence, students may advance to Spanish III at the start of ninth grade.
+For students who began the study of Spanish prior to entering Middle School, Spanish 6B (sixth grade), 7B (seventh grade), and 8B (eighth grade) continue the presentation of the fundamentals of the Spanish language in a highly structured program.
+Students new to Spanish in 6th grade follow a sequence of Spanish 6A, 7A, and 8A and will complete the level 1 curriculum in Middle School.
+Spanish vocabulary and idioms are presented with emphasis on developing conversational skills.
+The goal is to for students to be able to function comfortably in a Spanish-speaking environment.
+Students will also learn how to write strong, grammatically correct sentences and paragraphs.
+These courses also seek to broaden the students’ cultural awareness of Spanish-speaking nations around the world by using multiple forms of technology.
+Upon successful completion of the 6B, 7B, 8B Middle School sequence, students may advance to Spanish III at the start of ninth grade.
+Upon successful completion of the 6A, 7A, 8A Middle School sequence, students may advance to Spanish II at the start of ninth grade.

 Chinese, Grades 6 – 8:

-For students who began their study of Chinese prior to entering Middle School, Chinese 1B (sixth grade), Chinese 2A (seventh grade) and Chinese 2B (eighth grade) continue the fundamentals of the Chinese language in a highly structured program.
+For students who began their study of Chinese prior to entering Middle School, Chinese 6 (sixth grade), Chinese 7 (seventh grade) and Chinese 8 (eighth grade) continue the fundamentals of the Chinese language in a highly structured program.
 Students will learn the structures and vocabulary necessary to communicate in Mandarin Chinese about aspects of daily life.
 Students will also study the customs, life and historical geography of China.
-It is possible for new students entering in 6th grade without previous study of Chinese to join the Chinese program at the 1B level with some summer work required.
+It is possible for new students entering in 6th grade without previous study of Chinese to join the Chinese program at the 6 level with some summer work required.
 Students who successfully complete three years of Chinese in the Middle School may be eligible to enter Chinese III in the Upper School.